Marzipan: Etymology

 The German name has largely ousted the original English name marchpane with the same apparent derivation: 'March bread'.
 (The word marchpane occurs in Shakespeare's Romeo and Juliet, Act 1, Scene 5, Line 9.)
 Marzapane is documented earlier in Italian than in any other language, and the term pan meaning 'bread' originates in Romance languages.
 The origin could be from the Latin term martius panis, which means bread of March.
 In Johann Burchard’s Diarium curiae romanae (1483–1492) the Latin form appears as martiapanis.

 The ultimate etymology is unclear; for example, the Italian word derives from the Latin words "Massa" (itself from Greek Μάζα "Maza") meaning pastry and "Pan" meaning bread, this can be particularly seen in the Provençal massapan, in Catalan massapà, the Portuguese maçapão (where 'ç' is an alternative letter for the phoneme usually expressed by 'ss') and old Spanish mazapán – the change from 'ss' to 'z' in Latin words was common in old Spanish and the 'r' appeared later.
 Among the other possible etymologies set forth in the Oxford English Dictionary, one theory proposes that the word "marzipan" may be a corruption of Martaban, a Burmese city famous for its jars.

-The Real Academia Española suggests the Spanish mazapán is perhaps derived from the Hispanic Arabic بسمة, pičmáṭ, from the Greek παξαμάδιον, paxamádion ('little cake').
+The Real Academia Española suggests the Spanish mazapán is perhaps derived from the Hispanic Arabic, pičmáṭ, from the Greek παξαμάδιον, paxamádion ('little cake').